Mesoplates: Development of the kinematic concept

 Lithospheric plates are recognized in terms of their lack of internal deformation.
 Thus two points on the same plate will not move relative to one another, even if the plate moves relative to another plate (or relative to the Earth's rotational poles).
 Plates are not explicitly defined in terms of their mechanical properties.
 In a sense, then, "plates" are a heuristic—rather like fitting a straight line through a set of points without a clear functional relationship.
 Analogously, the term "mesoplate" was introduced.
 Since the hotspots of the Hawaiian set appear to form a frame of reference (like points on a lithospheric plate, they don't appear to be moving at a very great rate relative to one another), the hotspots and that part of the upper mantle in which they are embedded is termed the "Hawaiian mesoplate".
 The "Tristan mesoplate" is similarly defined.
 A third mesoplate, "Icelandic", is inferred to underlie the northernmost Atlantic Ocean, the Arctic Ocean, much of Eurasia to the north of the Alps and Himalayas; since the Iceland hotspot trace is not consistent with either the Hawaiian or Tristan set.

 Additional evidence for mesoplates comes from observations that intraplate stresses in stable continental interiors of North America and Africa are consistent with plate motions in the Tristan hotspot frame.
 This observation was first made for contemporary stresses (the maximum horizontal principal compressive stress – sigma-hx); and also appears to hold for paleostress indicators between approximately 100 and 20 Ma (Pilger, 2003).
 This observation implies that the sublithospheric mantle over which the plates are moving comprises the same reference frame in which the hotspots are embedded.

 The mesoplate heuristic is very much a hypothetical construct.
 Several observations could discount it.
 It is conceivable that a missing plate boundary between the plates beneath the Pacific and those beneath the Atlantic and Indian Oceans might be hidden and responsible for the discrepancy between the two hotspot sets.
 However, progressive study of the most likely region for such a boundary has failed to find it.

 The origin of hotspots, whether from deep mantle plumes, mid-mantle melting anomalies, or intraplate fractures, is constrained somewhat by the mesoplate hypothesis.
 The principal alternative models for the origin of hotspot traces, propagating fractures, are still actively advocated by many workers (see mantleplumes.org).
 Such a model does not explicitly recognize sublithospheric reference frames.
-However, it cannot completely explain all of the features of the most familiar hotspot traces (Pilger, 2007).
+However, it cannot completely explain all of the features of the most familiar hotspot traces.